 INSERT commands right after creating them or execute some specific operations before or after creating objects.

 INSERT commands are possible to be included but any sort of commands accepted by PostgreSQL, even complete object definitions can be used.
 This is a great feature but, on the other hand, can cause an unnecessary file bloating in case of an excessive amount of code is appended or prepended to objects since any command that is written in the custom SQL dialog is saved into the database model file, so use this feature wisely and with extreme caution.

 This dialog offers command templates for

-Finally, the command template buttons includes additional options when the user is adding commands to table's definition.
-Those buttons are able to create SQL templates that considers the existent columns of the table.
+Finally, the command template buttons include additional options when the user is adding commands to the table's definition.
+Those buttons are able to create SQL templates that consider the existent columns of the table.
 Be in mind that the custom SQL commands are validated only when the SQL validation process is executed.
 Be careful when using

-UPDATE statemens since pgModeler will execute them without restrictions.
+UPDATE statements since pgModeler will execute them without restrictions.